Skip to content

 Minister for Older People and Social Security Anna Tenje, Minister for Social Affairs and Public Health Jakob Forssmed and Malin Danielsson presents the updated national dementia strategy to improve health and social care for people who have dementia.
 Photo: Svante Rinalder/Government Offices of Sweden

 Dementia is one of the major public health issues of our time.
 The number of people living with a dementia diagnosis is increasing.
 At the same time research in the field is advancing rapidly.
-The Government therefore plans to adopt an updated national dementia strategy to improve health and social care for people with dementia.
-The Government also intends to approve government agency assignments and funding in the field.
+Therefore the Government has adopted an updated national dementia strategy to improve health and social care for people with dementia.

 The Swedish Minister for Social Affairs at the conference podium